 Norfolk pines are awesome indoor plants as they improve the air quality and are visually stunning.
 Keep in mind they are mildly toxic to pets and can cause possible vomiting or stomach irritation if needles are consumed.

-If you’re interested in adding a holiday living Christmas tree to your home this December, you can’t go wrong with a Norfolk pine, large or small.
-Bloomscape’s plant delivery service will drop the tree off right to your door!
-Make sure to also check out Bloomscape’s holiday shop to find the perfect houseplant and houseplant care tools to gift loved ones this holiday season.
+If you’re interested in adding a living Christmas tree to your home this December, you can’t go wrong with a Norfolk pine, large or small.
+Bloomscape’s plant delivery service will drop the tree off right at your door!
+Make sure to also check out Bloomscape’s Holiday Shop to find the perfect houseplant and houseplant care tools to gift loved ones this holiday season.